 Once you get sick, your immune cells team up to eradicate the pathogen.
 The cells responsible for making antibodies, B cells, move to areas in your lymph nodes known as germinal centers.
-B cells expressing antibodies with ability to join the pathogen are normally selected to survive by T follicular helper (TFH) cells.
+B cells expressing antibodies with the ability to join the pathogen are normally selected to survive by T follicular helper (TFH) cells.
 The B cells making the best antibodies advance to further rounds of mutating, getting tested and antibody refinement.

 The B cells

 The B cells generate antibodies binding to the machinery on the virus launching the infection so as to beat HIV.
-HIV is however, tough.
+HIV is, however, tough.
 It has an outer protein shell recognizable by antibodies.
 The shell has decoy sites confusing to the immune system.
 TFH and B cells work towards targeting the decoy sites not knowing the antibodies will fail.

 Crotty and his team compared 3 vaccine dosage methods to find out if one might prompt neutralizing antibody production.
 Study collaborators tested these methods in rhesus monkeys.